Patriot

 - Original Patriot has the power of Loyalty.
 Changed to better fit my rework of the power.

 - Original Patriot’s power can relay a pod from its cache to another alien once per invasion as a show of loyalty.
 The other alien can either accept the pod or gift one of its ships into Patriot’s nexus.
 Then, as a leader, Patriot can rebound all of the opponent’s ships from its nexus to transform both brigades into envoys.
 The power is considered one of the most bizarre in terms of matching the theme, in addition to being a needlessly complex version of Empath.
+My version is a complete rework.

 - Original Super Patriot can destroy enemy ships equal to its committed ships after contact.
 Modified to better fit my version of the power.